namanmakhija/clearity-backend/README.md

   - Start early!
   - Please DO NOT delete the `.gitignore file` from the project
   - Check out [Postman](https://www.getpostman.com/postman) to your API

+#### How to use the DB Scripts

+Assuming your API is fully operational (you need to have implement /users and /tasks endpoints for your API), these scripts will populate and clear your database as needed.

+**dbClean.py**

+`python dbClean.py -u "yoururl.com" -p 4000 `

+You can change "yoururl.com" and the port number to match your own database.
+Leave the quotation marks.
+DO NOT include "/api/" or "/user" etc. If these parameters are not specified, this script will, by default, clear out the http://uiucwp.com:4000 database.

+**dbFill.py**

+`python dbFill.py -u "yoururl.com" -p 4000 -n 10 -t 30`

+Once again, change the url and port number to match your database.
+You can populate your database with X users and Y tasks (in the above case, 10 and 30 respectively).
+This will randomly generate users with realistic names and emails as well as realistic tasks.
+Tasks will have a 50% chance of being completed and a 60% chance of being assigned.
+If num_tasks >> num_users, users will likely have multiple tasks assigned to them.
+A task will have one assigned user at most.

+**task.txt**

+Contains sample task descriptions.
+Edit if you want, I don't care.

 ## Rules
 1. This is an individual assignment.
 No collaboration is permitted.